discloud/cli/README.md

   discloud team ram <app> <amount>             Set amount of ram for your app
   discloud team restart [app]                  Restart one or all of your apps on Discloud
   discloud team start [app]                    Start one or all of your team apps on Discloud
+  discloud team status <app>                   Get status of your team app
   discloud team stop [app]                     Stop one or all of your team apps on Discloud
 discloud user [command]                        Manage your profile
   discloud user info                           Get your information